-Amie Sessoms of Forest City, N.C. will travel to Mobile, Ala. on Sunday, June 16 to participate in the 56th Distinguished Young Women National Finals to be held June 27, 28 and 29 at the Mobile Civic Center Theater.
-Sessoms is one of 50 state representatives competing for a share of more than $100,000 in cash scholarships and the opportunity to represent the program as the Distinguished Young Woman of America for 2013.
+Mobile, Ala. – Grace Stanek of Asheville, N.C. will travel to Mobile, Ala., on Monday, June 17, to participate in the 62nd Distinguished Young Women National Finals on June 27, 28 and 29 at the Mobile Civic Center Theater.
+Stanek is one of 50 representatives competing for thousands of dollars in cash scholarships and the opportunity to represent the program as the Distinguished Young Woman of America for 2019.

-Following her selection as the Distinguished Young Woman of North Carolina, Sessoms began preparations for the National Finals competition, which will include five categories of evaluation: scholastics (20%), interview (25%), fitness (15%), talent (25%) and self-expression (15%).
-During her two weeks in Mobile, Sessoms will participate in team building activities, complete community service projects, interact with the Gulf Coast community through various events and engage in many hours of rehearsal in preparation for the three night scholarship competition.
+Following her selection as the Distinguished Young Woman of North Carolina, Stanek began preparations for the National Finals competition, which will include five categories of evaluation: scholastics, interview, fitness, talent and self-expression.
+During her two weeks in Mobile, Stanek will participate in team building activities, complete community service projects, interact with the Gulf Coast community through various events and engage in many hours of rehearsal in preparation for the three-night scholarship competition.

-Sessoms is a 2013 graduate of East Rutherford High School and the daughter of Sallie and Brian Sessoms.
+Stanek is a 2019 graduate of TC Roberson High School and the daughter of Susan and Bernard Stanek.